+Certificates are used to authenticate devices on a network.
+The device supports two types of certificates:

+• Client/server certificates

-Certifie cates are used to authenticate devices on a network.
-The device supports two types of certificates: These Client/server certificates A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA).
+A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA).
 A self-signed certificate offers limited protection and can be used before a CA-issued certificate has been obtained.

+CA certificates

-CA certificates You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
-The device has several pre-installed CA certificates. formats are supported: Certificate formats: .PEM, .CER, and .PFX Private key formats: PKCS#1 and PKCS#12 Import ant If you reset the device to factory default, all certificates are deleted.
-Any pre-installed CA certificates are reinstalled. - a Filter the certificates in the list. Ŧ Add certificate : Click to add a certificate. : The context menu contains: Certificate information: View an installed certificate's properties.
-Delete certificate: Delete the certificate.
-Create certificate circular request.
-Create a certificate circular request to condite a registration outbority to conduct.
-Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.
+You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
+The device has several pre-installed CA certificates.

+These formats are supported:

+Certificate formats: .PEM, .CER, and .PFX Private key formats: PKCS#1 and PKCS#12

+If you reset the device to factory default, all certificates are deleted.
+Any pre-installed CA certificates are reinstalled.

+-Q

+Filter the certificates in the list.

+Add certificate: Click to add a certificate.

+- Certificate information: View an installed certificate's properties. - Delete certificate: Delete the certificate. - Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.

+IEEE 802.1x